 This totally depends on you, your schedule, and your interests.
 I would certainly not recommend trying to visit all the Gaudí attractions in Barcelona unless you are very interested in Gaudí and have a full week to spend in Barcelona.

 For most people, 3 to 5 attractions is sufficient to get a good understanding of Gaudí and his architecture.
 I would recommend choosing at least one museum or exhibition and then at least two of his architectural achievements.
+Our Top 7 Must-See list above is a good starting point if you are unsure where to begin.

 If you want to see as much as possible in one day, we recommend this Gaudí-focused 5.5 hour guided walking tour by Take Walks.
 It is a guide led walking tour that includes visits to Casa Batlló, Sagrada Família, and Park Güell as well as visits to see the exteriors of Casa Milà, Casa Vicens, and other Modernisme buildings.